What are Financial Instruments and Financial Intermediaries?

 Besides COSME, several other financial instruments are available at European level.
-InnovFin that is used by seven AECM members, allows for larger tickets of support to companies with innovative projects.
-CCS is a guarantee facility that is destined to the cultural and creative sector that is currently only used by one AECM member.
+InnovFin that is used by ten AECM members, allows for larger tickets of support to companies with innovative projects.
+CCS is a guarantee facility that is destined to the cultural and creative sector that is currently used by a few AECM members.
 The EaSI guarantee instrument that is dedicated to microfinance and social entrepreneurship is not used by AECM members.

 In June 2019, the European Commission published the following brochure with interesting COSME case studies in many of which AECM members are mentioned.

 AECM Position papers on EU financial instruments

 All papers can be found in the Position Papers Section

 - AECM, EAPB, ELTI, NEFI and SMEunited joined position paper: Comments on SME-related aspects of the proposed InvestEU Programme